neondatabase/website/content/docs/guides/auth-okta.md

 Next, we can add more routes and features to the application.
 The `auth` method can be used in the Next.js API routes or middleware to protect endpoints that require authentication.

-To view and manage the users who authenticated with your application, you can navigate to your Okta admin console and view the `Directory > People` section in the sidebar.
+To view and manage the users who authenticated with your application, you can navigate to your Okta admin console and view the **Directory > People** section in the sidebar.

 ## Source code

 You can find the source code for the application described in this guide on GitHub.

 <DetailIconCards>
-<a href="https://github.com/neondatabase/guide-neon-next-okta" description="Authenticate users of your Neon application with Okta" icon="github">Authentication flow with Okta</a>
+<a href="https://github.com/neondatabase/guide-neon-next-okta" description="Authenticate Neon application users with Okta" icon="github">Authentication flow with Okta</a>
 </DetailIconCards>

 ## Resources